wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 cat ~/wis2box-1.0b8/wis2box.env | grep DOWNLOAD
 ```

-??? question "Review the configuration of the wis2downloader"
+!!! question "Review the configuration of the wis2downloader"

     What is the default MQTT-broker that the wis2downloader connects to?

     What is the default retention period for the downloaded data?

-!!! success "Click to reveal the answers"
+??? success "Click to reveal answer"

     The default MQTT-broker that the wis2downloader connects to is `globalbroker.meteo.fr`.